cfech/docker-kubernetes/README.md

 --------------------- Environment Variables ------------------

 There are also build arguments that allow us to set a default but then also chnage with the --build-arg tag without changing the docker file ie: having 2 different ports for prod and dev

+# SECTION 4 NETWORKING

+will pull the latest mongo image from docker hub and run a container with it

+    docker run mongo

+Misc Commands

+    docker build -t networking .

+    docker run --name networking --rm -p 3000:3000 -t networking

+---------------------------------------- Must create a network------------------

+See all networks

+    docker network ls

+Create a network

+     docker network create favorites-net

+---------------------- Running containers on the same network --check app.js for connection string

+Connection string with ip :

+    mongodb://172.17.0.2:27017/swfavorites

+Connection string with container name (works if on the same network)

+    mongodb://mongodb:27017/swfavorites

+Starting the db containerand connecting to the network

+    docker run -d --name mongodb --network favorites-net  -t mongo

+Starting the app and connecting to the network

+    docker run --name networking --rm -p 3000:3000 --network favorites-net -t networking

+# SECTION 5 - MULTI CONTAINER APPS